The Good Life isn’t something you find; it’s something you create.

 Yes, visits are possible.
 Normally we ask people to only stay for a day or two and to not sleep in our cabins.
 Finally, it is important that visitors get themselves to and from Paonia.
 Generally we are too busy during the semester to be picking up visitors at airports or bus stations.

-The program fee includes all food, housing, transportation and activities while the group is together but does not include your individual transportation to and from Paonia and optional spending money for personal purchases or activities.
+The program fee includes all food, housing, transportation and activities while the group is together in Paonia.
+We will also cover the cost of travel to and from Guatemala.
+It does not include your individual transportation to and from Paonia, your living expenses in Guatemala, and optional spending money for personal purchases or activities.
 You will need to provide your own health insurance.
 You will also be asked to come with some of your own outdoor equipment, like a sleeping bag, hiking boots and a water filter.
 An equipment list will be provided after you are accepted to the program.

 We are accustomed to meeting the needs of vegetarians and vegans, although you should expect to eat local beans and walnuts rather than avocados and soy cheese.
 We can also minimize gluten, although it has proven challenging to serve those who are strongly celiac (we have done it).
 If you have special food needs that aren’t easily met with a local, whole foods diet, you might need to supplement with your own snacks.
 Please talk with us well in advance about your special needs.